The Best Ohio Homeowners Insurance Company

-Ohio’s annual premiums for homeowners insurance are on the low side — on average $797 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Ohio’s average annual premiums for homeowners insurance are right in line with the national average — $819 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 If you live in the Buckeye State, you already know you’re lucky.
 A land of moderate weather and few natural calamities like earthquakes or tornadoes, Ohio homeowner insurance is quite a bit cheaper than the national average.
 That $819 average, in fact, places it in 43rd place — near the bottom of the list — in the state rankings of insurance premium costs.